How to Grow and Care for Wax Privet Peperomia (Peperomia glabella) Indoors

 Temperature and Humidity

+Average warmth of 15-260C is ideal for Wax Privet Peperomia.
+A room temperature that is comfortable for you is ideal for these plants.
 If the temperatures are outside this range, they impact the growth of the plant negatively.
-Keep the Cypress Peperomia away from cold draughts as they can cause leaf drop.
+Keep the plant away from cold drafts as they can cause leaf drop.

 Feeding

 Feed Wax Privet Peperomia with a balanced, liquid fertilizer once a month during the growing period.
-Stop feeding during the cold season as growth is minimal and feeding at this time may lead to fertilizer burn.
+Stop feeding in the cold season as growth is minimal and feeding at this time may lead to fertilizer burn.

 Potting Soil